digipost/signering-docs/source/client-integration/portal-flow.rst

     ..  group-tab:: HTTP

         The response in the previous step contains the link ``pades-url``.
 You can do a ``HTTP GET`` on it to download the signed document.
-For more information on the format of the signed document, see :ref:`signerte-dokumenter`.
+For more information on the format of the signed document, see :ref:`signed-documents`.

         This will include signing information for all signers who have so far signed the job.
 In most cases, it is not necessary to download the PAdES until all signers have the status ``SIGNED``.